 Make them a part of the solution by discussing the problem with them and coming up with solutions together for the said problem.
 That way, they will feel more in charge of their actions and would not mind taking your suggestions.
 Furthermore, in doing so you are teaching them how to navigate life as a young adult and setting them up for success.

 When your teen breaks the rules, one of the consequences could be a loss of privileges.
 For instance, if the child breaks curfew and comes home late, he doesn’t get to use the car for the entire next week.
 Or you could take away their mobile phone.

-The privilege you take away should be related to the bad behavior so that the child will think of the consequence before repeating the behavior.
+The privilege you take away should be related to the bad behavior so that the child will consider the consequences before repeating the behavior in the future.